ayust/alpha-guide/content/upgrading-ships/minmatar/slasher.md

 As a starter fit, this fit makes limited use of rigging, since many "optimal" rigs are often relatively expensive and may be difficult to find near your starter station.

-This fit uses a `Small Anti-EM Screen Reinforcer I` and a `Small Anti-Thermal Screen Reinforcer I` to increase its shields' damage resistance.
+This fit uses a `Small EM Shield Reinforcer I` and a `Small Thermal Shield Reinforcer I` to increase its shields' damage resistance.

 A `Small Projectile Collision Accelerator I` will give your projectile turrets additional damage output,